 Assistive listening devices will be available for pick-up at the Assistive Listening counter in our Registration Area at the Convention Center.
 Assistive listening devices will be made available for attendees who choose to participate in HearTECH Hub sessions and Industry Update Sessions.
 Those devices will be located either in the Hub or in the Industry Update rooms.

-Communication Access Realtime Translation (CART)
+Communication Access Real-Time Translation (CART) Captioning

 CART Captioning will be available and projected on the large screens at the General Sessions, the Students with Hearing Loss meeting, and the Deaf and Hard of Hearing Audiologist meeting.